 Explores the indigenous philosophical ideologies that frame indigenous thought, perspectives, and worldviews.
 Expands various understandings of indigenous philosophy, including how epistemology (how/what we know), metaphysics (what is), and ethics (practice) empower self-determination (identity/community), and sovereignty of indigenous peoples.

 View course details in MyPlan: T EGL 201

-T EGL 202 Introductin to American Indian Contemporary Issues (5) I&S, DIV
+T EGL 202 Introduction to American Indian Contemporary Issues (5) SSc, DIV

 Explores the consideration of American Indian contemporary issues and politics both in terms of unifying themes and contexts with regard to local and national situations, needs, and struggles.
 Expands students understanding of American Indian cultures, accomplishments, and challenges students to place themselves in the "others" experience.

 View course details in MyPlan: T EGL 202

 T EGL 210 Introduction to Qualitative Methodology and Research Ethics (5) SSc